 Does it Cost to Adopt?

 Yes.
-Getting the dogs rescued, healthy and to the USA is no easy task!
+Getting the dogs rescued, healthy, and to the USA is no easy task!
 So much goes into this.
 Each dog is considered homeless once saved which means they have $0 to their name.
 There is no budget or funds for saving them other than what each group fundraises.
-To rescue, medically treat, vaccinate, spay/neuter, transport, board, feed and place the dog into a new home runs us about $700- $7,000 depending on each dog’s medical situation.
-Bunny’s Buddies does NOT profit off of any dog but we do ask that you contribute to their abundant debts acquired throughout their rescue.
+To rescue, medically treat, vaccinate, PCR test, spay/neuter, transport, board, feed and place the dog into a new home runs us about $700- $7,000 depending on each dog’s medical situation.
+Bunny’s Buddies does NOT profit off of any dog and the adoption cost is simply covering a small portion of the dog’s debt.

 Adoption costs vary per dog but they range between $750 – $850.
 Keep in mind, you are also getting a new best friend, many being purebred dogs, at a much lower rate than a dog from a breeder.
 Of course, these dogs come with more needs which is why we try to keep the cost more reasonable.
 We use donations from our amazing community to offset the difference.

 What Kind of Home Does a Rescue Need?

 The perfect home for a rescue is a home that is committed 100% to the dog’s happiness.
 While we prefer homes with nice, enclosed, safe yards, we will not rule someone out for not having a yard, as long as you are an active person with a solid plan for their exercise.
 Here are some good questions to ask yourself before adopting!

 - Will the dog be home alone for long periods of time?
 This is not ideal.